progressivis/progressivis/doc/custom_modules.md

 Slot hints provide a convenient syntax to adapt the behavior of slots according to parameters that we call "slot hints".
 In PTable slots, the hints consist of a list of column names that restrict the columns received through the slot.
 Internally, this uses a PTable view.
 Creating a view can be done through a module, but the syntax is much heavier, and the performance is much worse.
+The `PTable` slot hint is so standard that its documentation string is imported in line 8 of `Max` and used in line 12.

+This slot hint is implemented in line 36 by calling `Module.filter_slot_columns`.
+The chunk returned will contain the columns specified in the slot hint (or all the columns if no slot hint is specified).

 In the [initial example](#quantiles-variant) of ProgressiVis, we use a `Quantiles` module where output slots can be parameterized by a quantile, such as 0.03 or 0.97.